 Don’t worry Sox fans… we counter-balanced the list by adding a deserving Boston player.
 With his bald dome and trademark goatee that’s thick enough to hide small woodland animals, Youkilis may be themost recognizable player in Red Sox Nation.
 Equally as recognizable is his work ethic, which surpasses most in baseball.
 Youkillis can change the momentum of a game at Fenway Park sooner than a manic Boston fan can scream “Youuuuuuuk!”

 Peyton Manning – Indianapolis Colts

 When you think of a hard working sports athlete, Peyton Manning should be the first that comes to mind.
 His off-the-field preparation is overlooked and his on-the-field knowledge is unprecedented.
-While the Saints spoiled his chance at a second title only days ago, it’s safe to say that Peyton and the Colts will be back to the Super Bowl sooner than later.
+While the Saints spoiled his chance at a second title, it’s safe to say that Peyton and the Colts will be back to the Super Bowl sooner than later.

 Honorable Mentions: Ben Roethlisberger, Larry Fitzgerald, Alexander Ovechkin and Chris Paul